XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 A `ModifiedNode` of type `Offer` indicates an Offer that was matched and partially consumed.
 A single transaction can consume a large number of Offers.
 An Offer to trade two issued currencies might also consume Offers to trade XRP because of [auto-bridging](autobridging.html).
 All or part of an exchange can be auto-bridged.

 A `DeletedNode` of LedgerEntryType `Offer` can indicate a matching Offer that was fully consumed, an Offer that was found to be [expired or unfunded](offers.html#lifecycle-of-an-offer) at the time of processing, or an Offer that was canceled as part of placing a new Offer.
-You can recognize a canceled Offer because the `Account` that placed it is the same as the sender of the transaction.
+You can recognize a canceled Offer because the `Account` that placed it is the sender of the transaction that deleted it.

 Example of a deleted Offer: